kiran-foundation/website/src/content/updates/2025-09-10-tanuj-samaddar.md

   - |

     <p>
-    Heartily congratulations to Tanuj Samaddar for participiating in and representing India  as <strong>UN delegate</strong> in the <strong>IUCN World Conservation Congress 2025</strong> in Abu Dhabi.
+    Heartily congratulations to Tanuj Samaddar for representing India  as <strong>UN delegate</strong> in the <strong>IUCN World Conservation Congress 2025</strong> in Abu Dhabi.
     In 2025, and also beingalso named a <strong>Billion Acts Peace Fellow</strong> by the PeaceJam Foundation, USA.
     </p>
     <p>